Current brief

 Trust in AI platforms is not just about intelligence.
 It is about cost profile, operating consistency, context handling, migration burden, safety posture, and whether leadership changes across model generations feel stable or chaotic.

-The current OpenAI and Anthropic releases both change the trust read.
+The current OpenAI, Anthropic, and Google releases all change the trust read.
 GPT-5.5 raises OpenAI's ceiling for terminal work, computer use, knowledge work, and long-context tasks while increasing flagship API pricing.
-Opus 4.7 keeps the same premium Opus price, adds stronger coding and agent behavior, introduces high-resolution image handling, and forces production teams to review model IDs, effort controls, token behavior, and prompt harnesses.
+Claude Opus 4.8 keeps regular Opus pricing, adds stronger coding and agent behavior, introduces faster fast-mode execution at a premium, and gives Anthropic a more compelling public benchmark story.
+Gemini 3.5 Flash raises Google's floor for fast agentic workloads, while Gemini 3.5 Pro remains an unpublished promise.

 What the current frontier snapshot says